mumbleflux/mumbleflux.github.io/PRIVACY.md

 MumbleFlux will take reasonable steps to delete that information.

-If FluxRider is used by a child despite not being intended for children, Google AdMob may still process information depending on device settings, Google account settings, applicable laws, and ad-serving configuration.
+If Mumbleflux Arcade is used by a child despite not being intended for children, Google AdMob may still process information depending on device settings, Google account settings, applicable laws, and ad-serving configuration.

 ## 11. GDPR, UK GDPR, and EEA/UK/Swiss privacy rights